Menu

 At Milton Park Primary School, we aim to grow positive behaviours in a happy, safe, caring, stimulating and inclusive environment.

 We believe promoting good behaviour amongst our pupils is a shared responsibility.
-All those who work with the school, governors, parents, the wider community and the children, all have a vital role to play.
-As members of the school community, all stakeholders should build positive relationships with each other and we expect each individual to respect others, their families, culture and beliefs, as part of the high standards of behaviour, that we have at Milton Park.
+All those who work with the school (staff, governors, parents, the wider community and the children) have a vital role to play.
+As members of the school community, all stakeholders should build positive relationships with each other and we expect each individual to respect others, their families, cultures and beliefs, as part of the high standards of behaviour, that we have at Milton Park.

 • To develop positive relationships through a restorative approach, which promote self-esteem, self-discipline and which establish clear expectations of all members of the school community.